 However, while the parcel taxes that voters pay are indexed to inflation, the General Fund's "Maintenance of Effort" contribution to library operations is not indexed to inflation.
 This creates a risk that the Maintenance of Effort will lose ground to inflation over time and that the parcel taxes that support libraries will struggle to deliver on the expanded services and hours that the voters were promised when they approved the parcel taxes.
 This fear is not speculative- over the past 20 years, OPL Maintenance of Effort funding has not kept up with inflation, and the overall portion of the General Fund dedicated to the OPL has declined.
-Only by amending the City's Consolidated Fiscal Policy to guarantee inflation adjustments to the Maintenance of Effort can the City Council keep faith with the overwhelming majority of voters who repeatedly backed library funding.
+However, by amending the City's Consolidated Fiscal Policy to guarantee an annual inflation adjustment to the Maintenance of Effort, the City Council can guarantee the long term financial sustainability of the OPL.

 Another, albeit lesser, remaining area of concern on the part of the LAC is the funding provided to the Public Works Department for the purpose of maintaining OPL facilities.
 We have been grateful for their department leadership's willingness to discuss OPL maintenance issues, and we continue to closely monitor this issue.
-We believe this is related to a shortage of staff and resources in the Public Works Department, and we ask that the City Council provide adequate funding to the Public Works Department for them to fully staff library maintenance.
+We believe this is related to a shortage of staff and resources in the Public Works Department.
 The LAC is concerned that the uneven quality of library maintenance has a significant negative impact on the client experience and saps public confidence in OPL.
+Quarterly, the LAC receives a report of outstanding open requests by branch, allowing commissioners to monitor work to be completed at libraries to ensure library patrons have a good library experience.
+This has been very helpful for monitoring these issues and highlighting persistent or severe maintenance challenges.
 Oakland residents deserve a library system that has working bathrooms at every location, is free from pest control problems, and that is cleaned on a regular basis.